surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ## Running the application
 ### 1. Set up environment

 The `requirements.txt` file contains the packages required to run the model code.
-An environment can be set up in two ways.
+An environment can be set up using virtualenv.

-#### With `virtualenv`

 ```bash
 pip install virtualenv